Southwest Sandhill, Texas

 Southwest Sandhill is an unincorporated area and census-designated place (CDP) in Ward County, Texas, United States.
 It was first listed as a CDP prior to the 2020 census.

-It is in the northeast part of the county, bordered to the north by Thorntonville and Monahans.
+It is in the northeastern part of the county, bordered to the north by Thorntonville and Monahans.
 Interstate 20 passes through the northern part of the CDP, leading northeast 37 mi to Odessa and west-southwest 36 mi to Pecos.
 Texas State Highway 18 runs along the eastern side of the CDP, leading north through Monahans 25 mi to Kermit and south 47 mi to Fort Stockton.

 Demographics

+Southwest Sandhill first appeared as a census designated place in the 2020 U.S. census.

 2020 census

 As of the 2020 United States census, there were 1,666 people, 388 households, and 231 families residing in the CDP.